hyprxlabs/dotnet/bcl/DotEnv.Expansion/src/README.md

 Currently two implementations of ISecretVaultExpander ship with this library:

 - **SopsEnvExpander** which can expand variables from sops/age encrypted dotenv file.
-- **AzCliKeyVaultExander** which can expand variables from the azure cli for azure keyvault.
+- **AzCliKeyVaultExpander** which can expand variables from the azure cli for azure keyvault.

 The benefits of using implement ISecretVaultExpanders is that enable creating secrets that do not exist and provide a uniform experience to pull a secret by primarily